Monstrous Cohorts, Companions and Leadership

 - Determine the effective cohort level of your companion/cohort by using the desired creature’s CR +2 if less than 10 base HD or CR +3 if 10 base HD or more.

-- If the creature has spellcasting or spell-like abilities, add +1 (+2 if 10 base HD or more).
-If the creature has both, add this adjustment again.
+- If the creature has spellcasting or spell-like or supernatural abilities, add +1 (+2 if 10 base HD or more).
+If the creature has more than one of these, add this adjustment again.

 - Apply any augmentation or template CR adjustments (if hit dice increase will eventually make a template’s CR adjustment higher, then add the higher value) to get the final adjusted effective cohort level of the companion.

-- Refer to the cohort column in the Leadership feat’s followers table for your leadership score, to determine the effective cohort level companion you may have.
-If your companion falls under these numbers, congrats you got it!
-You can ddvance it from that point to the maximum effective cohort level it should be in the Leadership cohort level column using the steps below.
+- Refer to the cohort column in the Leadership feat’s followers table for your leadership score (your leadership score is equal to your effective druid level* + Charisma modifier), to determine the effective cohort level companion you may have, ignoring all modifier tables (companions, unlike humanoid cohorts, don’t give two shits about reputation, having a stronghold, etc), If your desired companion falls under these numbers, and its effective CR is at least two below your actual character level, congrats you got it!
+You can advance the companion from that point to the maximum effective cohort level it should be in the Leadership cohort level column using the steps below.

 Advancing an exotic companion/cohort

-- If the companion/cohort is Intelligence 2 or less, after adding any desired template CR adjustment made above, further advance the creature using monster levels of the base type of the creature up to the maximum effective cohort level (determined above) of your cohort.
+- If the companion/cohort is Intelligence 2 or less, after calculating the CR adjustment above, further advance the creature using monster levels of the base type of the creature up to the maximum cohort level per the cohort table.
 Creatures at this intelligence can only train in the skills of their race type (typically only getting 1 rank per level), and gain only monster/companion feats.

-- If the companion/cohort is Intelligence 3 to 6, after adding any desired template CR adjustment made above, further advance the creature using monster levels of the base type of the creature up to the maximum effective cohort level (determined above) of your cohort.
+- If the companion/cohort is Intelligence 3 to 6, after calculating the CR adjustment above, further advance the creature using monster levels of the base type of the creature up to the maximum cohort level per the cohort table.
 Creatures at this intelligence can train any skill or feat they could feasibly make use of, given their anatomy.

-- If the companion/cohort is Intelligence 7+, atop of any template CR adjustments made above, the creature can be advanced using either racial levels or class levels, barring obvious physical limitations of the creature, up to the maximum effective cohort level (determined above); they can train any skill or feat and in what classes they may feasibly make use of.
+- If the companion/cohort is Intelligence 7+, atop of any template CR adjustments made above, the creature can be advanced using either racial levels or class levels, barring obvious physical limitations of the creature, up to the maximum cohort level per the cohort table.
+The cohort can train any skill or feat and in whatever classes they may feasibly make use of.

-- Awakened companions add the two animal hit dice granted from the awakening spell description to their effective cohort level, along with any animal hit dice gained up to the point they were awakened, then may advance as a 7+ Intelligence cohort up to their maximum effective cohort level.
+- Awakened companions add the two animal hit dice granted from the awakening spell description, along with any animal hit dice gained up to the point they were awakened, then they may advance as a 7+ Intelligence cohort up to their maximum level per the cohort table.

-- If you gained your cohort from the Leadership feat, it does not gain features or bonuses from the companion advancement table, gains its own character level Automatic Bonus Progression and NPC starting wealth, geared as needed, and its skills and feats are selected from those made available to player characters or monster feats as appropriate.
+- If you gained your special cohort from (or traded for) the Leadership feat, the creature does not gain (or loses) any features or bonuses from the companion table, uses the hit die, saves and BAB from its normal type (which is usually higher than animal) gains its own character level Automatic Bonus Progression and NPC starting wealth, geared as needed, and its skills and feats are selected from those made available to player characters or monster feats as appropriate.

 - Intelligent (3+) companions with any alignment other than true neutral should only be within one alignment step of their master on either axis.